Types of Dinner Plate Materials: Complete Guide (2025)

 Modern ceramic dinner plates and Bowls by Mora

-They’re great for everyday use but can chip if dropped – like getting a small tear in your favorite shirt.
+They’re great for everyday use, but can chip if dropped – like getting a small tear in your favorite shirt.

 Available in countless colors and patterns, ceramic dishes are budget-friendly and keep food warm nicely.
 Just avoid sudden temperature changes to prevent cracking.